mWater/mwater-visualization/src/widgets/charts/pivot/README.md

   backgroundColorOpacity: fractional background opacity
   backgroundColor: color of background if no color axis

+  backgroundColorConditions: array of conditional colors that override axis and background color
+    Each contains: { condition: aggregate boolean expression, color: color value }

   bold: true if bold
   italic: true if italic